-In a context of a ‘criminal economy’ dictated by the laws of supply and demand, organized crime operates favoured by social tolerance for certain types of crime.
+In the context of a ‘criminal economy’ dictated by the laws of supply and demand, organized crime is actually fostered by a social tolerance for certain types of crime.

-This context continues to shape the organised crime landscape: individual criminals and criminal groups, without forgetting the ‘grey zone’, quickly adapt to exploit new partnerships and victims, to evade countermeasures or identify new criminals opportunities.
+This context continues to shape organised crime : criminals and criminal groups, without forgetting the ‘grey zone’, are quickly adapting to exploit new partnerships and victims, to evade countermeasures or to identify new criminals opportunities.

-In accordance with the national level, the ‘we’ of Libera has also a geographical meaning.
-There is always a ‘beyond’ and an ‘elsewhere’ to be reached with the Anti-mafia Roadshows.
+The ‘we’ of Libera also has a geographical meaning as there always will be a ‘beyond’ and an ‘elsewhere’ to be reached by the fight against mafias and corruption.

-Libera’s international co-action is not based on the creation of new Libera’s offices, but on the construction of transnational networks with different local, national and international social realities.
-In particular we are working on Latin America, Africa and Europe.
+Libera’s international co-action is not based on the creation of new Libera’s offices, but on the construction of transnational networks composed by different local, national and international social realities.
+We are especially working with Latin America, Africa and Europe.